Mukim Serasa

 Mukim Serasa is a mukim in Brunei-Muara District, Brunei.
-The population was 16,173 in 2016.
+The population was 18,569 in 2021.
 The mukim encompasses Muara Town, home to Muara Port, the country's only deepwater port.

+Etymology

+Serasa is thought to have been given its name by a group of migrant workers who arrived at one of the village's waterways.
+They took some of the pucuk gajus (cashew leaves) and pucuk pawas (sprouts) as side dishes when they stopped to rest and eat their prepared pais-paisan meals.
+They discovered the taste of the pucuk-pucuk to be serasa (fitted to their palates), after eating it.
+They settled there and gave the river the name Serasa.
+Meragang, means red monkey in Dusun.

 Geography

 Mukim Serasa is the north-easternmost mukim in the district, its land border is only with Mukim Mentiri to the west; the rest are bounded by the South China Sea to the north and the Brunei Bay to the east and south.

 There are several island bodies off the coast of Serasa and the two which are well-known include Pelong Rocks (Pulau Pilong-Pilongan) and Pulau Muara Besar.
-There are also two sand spits found on its coast: Pelumpong Spit, which is originally a spit but has become a narrow island when an artificial channel was cut to provide access to Muara Port; and Serasa Spit, an artificial spit.
+There are also two sand spits found on its coast: Pelumpong Island, which is originally a spit but has become a narrow island when an artificial channel was cut to provide access to Muara Port; and Serasa Spit, an artificial spit.

 Demographics

-As of 2016 census, the population of Mukim Serasa comprised 8,770 males and 7,403 females.
+As of the 2016 census, the population of Mukim Serasa comprised 8,770 males and 7,403 females.
 The mukim had 2,946 households occupying 2,878 dwellings.
 The entire population lived in urban areas.

 Villages

-The mukim encompasses the following village subdivisions:
+As of 2021, the mukim encompasses the following villages:

-Facilities
+Infrastructure

 Education

 Pengiran Isteri Hajjah Mariam Secondary is the only secondary school within the mukim.

 Meragang Sixth Form Centre, one of the few sixth form colleges in the country, is located in Kampong Meragang.

+Housing

+The RPN Kampong Meragang is a major residential project that would ultimately provide 1,933 housing units, primarily consisting of single detached bungalows, with some attached terrace houses included in phases H1 to H6.
+Additionally, a 41 ha lot has been reserved for an extension to the scheme, potentially adding 2,500 more housing units as part of the 2012–2017 National Development Plan.
+This extension, if approved, would significantly impact population growth and the urban settlement structure of the district.
+A 0.8 ha site within the scheme has also been designated for "apartments," though further details on the project are unavailable.